kapseliboi/hybrixd/lib/README-scheduler.txt

  func(module, function [,data] )

 Run a module's javascript function.

 module:     Name of the module.
 function:   Name of the javascript function.
 data:       Store data in this subprocess data field.
 (Passed to parent process on stop.)

 Examples:
-  func("myModule","ping")                  // call /modules/myModule/module.js::ping(); and store the result in the data field. func("myModule","ping","Anyone there?")  // call /modules/myModule/module.js::ping("Anyone there?"); and store the result in the data field.
+  stop(1)                         // stop processing and set error to 1
+  stop(0,"Everything is ok.")     // stop processing, set no error, and put "Everything is ok." in main process data field stop(404,"HELP!
+Not found.")    // stop processing, set error to 404, and put "HELP!
+Not found." in main process data field

  stop(err [,data] )